francisl/fire/README.md

 # 🔥 - Live reload for Mojo Applications

-Watch the directory containing the target file and automatically recompile when .mojo or .py files change.
+Watch the directory containing the target file and live rebuild and run when any .mojo or .py files change.

 ## Motivation